 Unlike the previous ones, this device offers a suction cup mounting option.
 This is great for vertical mounting.
 Plus, you don’t need to worry about messy oils and all the other hassle of the sort.
 These implementations show how much the brand cares for user satisfaction.

-The Factors That Prompted Me to Select These Tools
+The Factors That Prompted Me to Select These Wavemakers

 Before you wonder about my process of choosing the ideal wavemakers for aquariums, let me put it out there for you.
 This section deals with the factors I kept in mind while choosing these models for me and my readers for a continuous usage.
 Let’s take a look at them.